Adam Sandler's Chanukah Song was definitely one of the inspirations for this website, but it's not without some

 "The girls from Veruca Salt"

 We move on to Part II (1999), with a now-rather esoteric reference to Veruca Salt, an alt rock band from the 90s.
 The girls in question are Nina Gordon, who is Jewish, and Louise Post, who is not.
 An easy change for Sandler, he can just singularize "girls".

 "Courtney Love is half too"

 Ooomph.
-This one got us too, so it's completely understandable.
+This one got us as well, so it's completely understandable.
 Love had claimed that she is Jewish, but that is simply not true.
 See her profile.

 "Flash dancer Jennifer Beals"